gheenc/Computational-Methods/final_project/README.md

 *Map of Alaska*

 None of the data was standardized prior to analysis.
 The RUCC scores are categorical so they could not be standardized.
 Difference within the distance variables is what is telling the story - standardizing it would take away any insights we might be able to see.
-For the main analyses (regression and ANOVA), the variables were not being compared in way that expressing them in different units would have a meaninful impact on how they are interpretted.
+For the main analyses (regression and ANOVA), the variables were not being compared in way that expressing them in different units would have a meaningful impact on how they are interpretted.

 # Summary Statistics
 **Discuss summary statistics and how they do or do not reflect the characteristics of the data. (e.g. are they skewed by outliers, is missing data a problem? are they misleading because of non-continuous variables? etc?)**
 All summary statistics can be found in data_cleaning.ipynb

+Summary statistics of county distribution and population *Population table*

 To analyze if there were any outliers I made interactive box and whisker plots of each variable considered for each county classification in 2013 and 2020. *it would be beneficial to do one for each year*
+*Box and Whisker Plot from one year of one variable*

 This allowed me to ensure there were no random outliers that would have made me question the data integrity or if there was a potential data input error.
 The majority of the outliers were from Alaska.
+Because Alaska is so rural, they had some of the largest distances to travel to healthcare, especially in the rural counties.
+I did not change or drop these outliers because it is the story for Alaska - that they have to travel that far to healthcare - so I think they are beneficial to leave.
+This is what inspired me to add the stratification based on region, because if one wanted a analyses with potentially less outliers, they could focus on the South or Northeast regions only.

+I also analyzed the equivilent of the box and whisker plots in full number format but doing .describe() on each variable while they were seperated by RUCC codes.
+By looking at the mean of each RUCC code, we see that the avergae distance to each healthcare entity increases as you move from the metro to the more rural classification, as is expected.
+*Mean of something table*

+I thought it was interesting that many of the values were actually seperated by a similar distribution.
+We also see the no matter the classification the difference between the numbers at the 25% percentile and numbers at the 75% percentile are similar, until a certain point.
+This may indicate that the difference between the populations within a classification who are relatively close to healthcare and relatively far from healthcare within that classification are actually very similar, it is just the base number that changes.
+So for example, within a 1 metro area the difference between someone being in the top 25% closest to healthcare on average is about 4 miles closer than someone in the 25% of the population farthest from healthcare no matter the RUCC classification - what changes when changing classification is how even the closest 25% are so in classification 1 it is the difference in between 6 miles from a trauma center to 20 miles from a trauma center but in classification 6 it is the difference in being 10 miles and 35 miles from a trauma center.

+In this view, I was also able to appreciate the real world significance of the values.
+For example, the mean distance to an ER were very small even at the 75th quartile, which is great for healthcare availability.
+With mean distance to ER, we can also see the difference between the 25th quartile and the 75th quartile of the 1 metro classification counties is only 3 miles.
+While 3 miles is still a genuine amount to cross in an emergency, it is not quite the distribution I was expecting to see.
+We can also see that the mean distance to ER for RUCC classifications for counties 1-7 are similar and the difference between the 75th quartile of classification 1 and classification 7 is only 3 miles.
+Again, while these are different they are not quite as meaningful as I expected to see.
+We do still see maximum numbers that get quite high and would be a meaningful distance to cross in case of emergency, so we cannot discount that these exist as well and how they are represented throughout the classification breakdown.
+*Table*

 # Analysis
 **Discuss the analyses you chose to run.**
 **Why these questions?**
 **What were the results?**
 **Any surprises?**
-I was actually suprised that most of the analysis followed the expectation of rural counties being farther from healthcare.
-I thought I would find some exceptions to this though but I did not.
+Due to the categorical nature of RUCC categories, I chose to run a two-way ANOVA that analyzed the analyses on the difference in years, difference in RUCC categories, and ultimately, the interaction between both that would answer the intital research question of if rural hospitals are seeing having a drastic increase in distance needed to travel to access healthcare compared to rural counties.

+The first aspect of the ANOVA looks at the main effect of year, so if there is a statistically significant difference in distance needed to travel to reach healthcare between years.
+It is worth nothing that doing an ANOVA causes the years to be treated as categorical rather than continuous.
+Ultimately, for many of the analyses, year was not significant, meaning there was not a difference of distance throughout the years.
+There were some analyses that returned significant specifically for the trauma variables in which the distance to trauma centers actually decreased, meaning the trauma centers were closer and easier to access.
+This was suprising to me as it is totally contrary to the hypothesis.
+I am curious if this is due to more trauma centers being built or expanded or if there is some background reason relating to the trauma center designation, of which I am unsure, that is causing existing centers to be upgraded to trauma centers.

+The second aspect of the ANOVA looks at the main effect of the RUCC classification, so if there is a significant difference in distance needed to travel to reach healthcare between the RUCC classifications.
+For this analysis, there was found to be a significant difference between the RUCC counties distance majority of the time.
+There were 36 interactions that were not significant, mostly within the maximum measurements.
+One interesting aspect of this interaction being significat (that I was able to determine thanks to the interactability of Plotly graphs) is that a lot of the times they were deemed significant, the number would not actually be that different from each other, similar to discussed in the summary statistics.

+The last analysis was a two-way ANOVA of the interaction between year and RUCC codes and if that created a significant difference in the distance.
+Overall, all the results were not significiant and they were very rarely ever even approaching significance.
+This means that it is very unlikely that rural counties are seeing a recent increase in the distance needed to travel to reach an er, icu, or trauma center no matter the measurement method used compared to metro counties.
+This did not support our hypothesis.

+*picture of matrix of analyses*

+One of my commenters asked if I had considered using a linear regression.
+This would cause the years to be treated as continuous rather than categorical.
+Following this recommendation, I added a linear regression to run alongside the ANOVA.
+An interesting future work would be to consider if this model provides any additional insights into the relationship AND if the results differ from the ANOVA.
+From the few analyses I ran, I did not see any significant values.

+Methods of measurment - I noticed more similaries across the type of healthcare rather than the measurement being used.
+Ultimately, I saw similar results no matter the measurment method being used.

 **How did you validate your analyses?**
+All validations are available in an Excel that was too large to push to GitHub, but can be made available upon request.

 To validate the county breakdown and API

 To validate the ANOVA and regression I used the Excel data analysis toolpack.
-Because Alaska had the missing data due to
+Because Alaska had the missing data due to the addition of the two counties, Excel did not like that there were blank or N/A cells, so I had to run the analysis without Alaska.
+For this reason it is not a very robust validation and I do think the data analysis through Excel offers lots of potential for human error or misunderstanding, but, nevertheless, the p values were very similar and more importantly remained insignificant.

+I also validated that the data was being pulled and graphed correctly by aggregating the means and graphing it in Excel.
+The output was exact same as the graphs generated from my data.

 # Web Front and API
 **Describe your server API and the web front-end.**